 |3rd||Ranger’s Companion / Primal Companion|

-Your class abilities naturally centre on your beasty pal.
+Your class abilities naturally center on your primal pal.
 At seventh level, its attacks become magical, and you get slightly more options for commanding it; at 11th level, it can make two attacks (or a multiattack if it has one); and, at 15th level, it can share the effects of spells you cast on yourself, so long as it stays within 30 feet of you.

 With Swarmkeeper, you can conjure swarms or spirits of nature, which can attack enemies, push them away from you, and more.
-You get decent spellcasting options that compliment the Druidic Warrior Fighting Style.
-Swarmkeeper is a popular choice as it’s flavourful, and offers plenty of aesthetic juice for D&D players.
+You get decent spellcasting options that complement the Druidic Warrior Fighting Style.
+Swarmkeeper is a popular choice as it’s flavorful, and offers plenty of aesthetic juice for D&D players.

 Found in: Tasha’s Cauldron of Everything